sap-tutorials/sap-build-process-automation/tutorials/spa-create-process-api-trigger/spa-create-process-api-trigger.md

 ## You will learn
   - How to create an API trigger for the business process to start the instance from my any service like SAP Build Apps.

 ## Intro
 A business process is started by defining a trigger, an event that indicates to your SAP Build Process Automation tenant to start a process instance.
 Process triggers can be either a form, such as a request form, or an API call, where an external system starts the process.
-You can start an instance of your process using an API call , with the inputs for the call configured from the process builder.
+You can start an instance of your process using an API call, with the inputs for the call configured from the process builder.
 These inputs can then be used as input fields in your process.

 ### Create an API trigger for the process